 CNG Fuels Launches Renewable Biomethane For HGVs

-This offers fleet operators, retailers the likes of Waitrose, John Lewis and Argos who have already committed, the opportunity to slash emissions.
+This offers retailers, the likes of Waitrose, John Lewis and Argos who have already committed, the opportunity to slash emissions.